 All DSP releases prior to DSP 1.4.0 use Gravity, a Kubernetes orchestrator, which has been announced end-of-life.
 We have replaced Gravity with an alternative component in DSP 1.4.0.
 Therefore, we will no longer provide support for versions of DSP prior to DSP 1.4.0 after July 1, 2023.
 We advise all of our customers to upgrade to DSP 1.4.0 before July 1, 2023 in order to continue to receive full product support from Splunk.

 Create a DSP connection to Apache Pulsar

-To get data from an Apache Pulsar cluster into a data pipeline in Splunk Data Stream Processor (DSP), you must first create a connection.
+To get data from an Apache Pulsar cluster into a data pipeline in Splunk Data Stream Processor, you must first create a connection using the Apache Pulsar Source Connector (SSL Authentication).
 You can then use the connection in the Apache Pulsar source function to get data from Pulsar into a DSP pipeline.

-The Apache Pulsar SSL Connector supports two-way SSL authentication where the client and server authenticate each other using the SSL/TLS protocol.
+The Apache Pulsar Connector Using SSL supports two-way SSL authentication where the client and server authenticate each other using the SSL/TLS protocol.